Trinfear/ML-Demonstration/README.md

 A supervised grouping and clustering algorithm, useful in finding patterns in data and organizing data, if one already knows the rough number of groups they hope to find
 ##### Linear Regression
-A supervised modeling algorithm, useful for trying to find the linearr relationship between one or more features and a label
+A supervised modeling algorithm, useful for trying to find the linear relationship between one or more features and a label
 ##### Mean Shift
 An unsupervised version of K Means which does not require previous knowledge on the number of groups.
 Useful for simple processing on new and unexplored data